Introduction

 Many of these property developers were attracted to the group because they wanted to network, talk about business opportunities and so forth.
 The majority had a genuine interest in learning as much as they could.
 Some had already got their hands dirty and needed advice, others were about to make their first property investment and were trying to minimise as many risks as possible.

 I gave plenty of professional advice at these meetings and the more I gave, the more I learned.
-I think my biggest lesson was to realise that access to capital is not a barrier to start a property project.
+I think my biggest lesson was to realise that access to capital is not a barrier to start a development project.
 A friend once told me, 'you need a shitload of cash, mate' to get into property development, which was true to an extent.
-However, as I learnt at the meetup, property development is happening in all sizes of investment; and in that sense, property development can be for everyone.
+However, as I learnt at the meetup, property development is happening in all sizes of investment; and in that sense, investment returns in property can be for everyone.
 This is something I hope to make very clear in these pages, but especially in the final chapter of this book.

 As with any industry, it helps to know what you are doing.
 Experience helps to navigate the ups and downs.
 It is not uncommon to meet people who start with a budget in mind and end up spending two or three times as much, sometimes way beyond their financial means.
 Sometimes people complain about the opposite scenario, stating the amount of headaches they had dealing with poor workmanship, which is often a mixture of sore feelings to the extent that they often say 'never again', although I have always felt that going for a second round is what makes property development profitable.